 - 1. The Swine Show is non-terminal.
 The 4-H Committee is not providing a terminal option.
 All hogs will be taken home.
 Each exhibitor is responsible for their swine exhibits after the fair. - 2.
 All swine must be farrowed in the current calendar year. - 3.
 All 4-H swine must be identified in 4hOnline by May 15.
 All FFA swine must be on an ID worksheet on file with the Extension Office by May 15. - 4.
-All class entries in this division need to be made in Fair Entry by June 15, 2023. - 5.
-All swine exhibitors must be YQCA (Youth for the Quality Care of Animals) certified by July 1. - 6.
-All swine must arrive 6-8:30 am or 3-4pm on July 11 at the fairgrounds.
-Health papers will not be accepted, and all swine will be inspected on the trailer by a vet upon arrival. - 7.
-Starting at 4:00pm, all swine will be checked in at the arena office.
+All class entries in this division need to be made in Fair Entry by June 15, 2024. - 5.
+All swine exhibitors must be YQCA (Youth for the Quality Care of Animals) certified by June 30th. - 6.
+All swine must arrive 7:00 -9:00 am or 3-4pm on July 9 at the fairgrounds.
+Health papers will not be accepted, and all swine will be inspected on the trailer by a vet upon arrival.
+Exhibitors will receive their declared weight cards when inspected upon arrival. - 7.
+Weight cards will be taken to arena office as soon as possible until 5pm.
 There will be no weigh in.
 Weights will be declared, and a scale will be available for exhibitors to check their weights. - 8.
 Weights of all class winners will be double checked.
 Pigs not having an actual weight within 15 lbs. + or of their declared weight will be disqualified. - 9.
-All swine must have an Iowa 4-H Animal Care and Management Disclosure Statement completed and handed in at the fair checkin.
-All swine brought to fair should follow the rules and regulations of withdrawal times of any administered medications and vaccinations.
+All swine must have an Iowa 4-H Animal Care and Management

-- 10. All 4-H county only swine will be ear tagged, ear notches will be required.
-All 4-H State only or State AND County swine will be ear tagged with a DNA punch tag and ear notches will be required.
+- Disclosure Statement completed and handed in at the fair checkin.
+All swine brought to fair should follow the rules and regulations of withdrawal times of any administered medications and vaccinations. - 10.
+All 4-H county only swine will be ear tagged with an approved USDA 840 Tag, and ear notches will be required.
+All 4-H State only or State AND County swine will be ear tagged with an approved USDA 840 Tag, a DNA punch tag, and ear notches will be required.
 All FFA swine for county will need an ear tag and ear notches check with your advisor for tags.
 All FFA swine for state will need to check with your advisor for procedure. - 11.
 Clipping: All hogs will be required to have AT LEAST a 1⁄2 inch of hair or more on them. - 12.
 All decisions by fair veterinarian are final.
+No exceptions. - 13.
+All swine exhibitors must have a premise ID on file at the Extension Office by June 30.
+Premise ID's are free via the Department of Ag in Des Moines.
+Premise ID applications can be accessed on the county website or at the Dept. of Ag.
+Animal Industry Bureau website:

-No exceptions. - - www.iowaagriculture.gov/animalIndustry/pdf/premiseIDapp.pdf - 14.
+www.iowaagriculture.gov/animalIndustry/pdf/premiseIDapp.pdf - 14.
 Each exhibitor may exhibit up to 10 swine. - 15.
 Entries in individual classes will be shown by weight. - 16.
 For purebreds, minimum of 4 head are required for each breed, otherwise they will be shown in the AOB (all other breed) class. - 17.
-For purebreds, registration paperwork must be brought to swine check-in at county fair. - 18.
+For purebreds, registration paperwork must be brought to swine check-in at county fair.
+Registration must be in the exhibitor's name. - 18.
 There is no minimum weight for the swine show. - 19.
 It is recommended that swine should be under a maximum of 300 pounds. - 20.
-Champion and Reserve Champion will be selected for each of the live classes.
-Supreme Market & Breeding Hog will be selected from the class champions (excluding the Market Pair class). - 21.
+First and Second place in each class will come back and compete for Top 5 overall.
+Champion and Reserve Champion will be selected from each of the live classes.
+Supreme Market & Breeding Hog will be selected from the class champions. - 21.
 All market swine exhibitors may sell one hog ribbon in the Ribbon Sale on Saturday.